takeourcarsnow/MonoLog/README.md

 # MonoLog

-MonoLog is a local-first daily photo journal built with Next.js (App Router), TypeScript and Tailwind.
+MonoLog is a minimal daily photo journal built with Next.js (App Router), TypeScript and Tailwind.

 The core idea: one photo per day.
 Post a single photo each day and keep a lightweight visual journal.